TrudeEH/web/content/drafts/linux/index.md

 #### Nano

-Nano is a more friendly and simpler alternative to Vim.
-It is not nearly as efficient, but it's more approachable for new users who might not be willing to learn Vim's complex keyboard shortcuts.
+Nano is a more friendly and simple alternative to Vim.
+It isn't nearly as efficient, but it's more approachable for new users who might not be willing to learn Vim's complex keyboard shortcuts.

-Debian also provides a tiny version of Nano, `nano-tiny`, at only 139 kB.
+Debian also provides a tiny version of Nano in its repositories, `nano-tiny`, at only 139 kB.

 ## Libraries